Cutting Tape to Copy

 “Southlake” podcast hosts Antonia Hylton and Mike Hixenbaugh share how they reported and produced their six-part series.

-Reid Davenport, a NBCU Academy Original Voices Fellow, says his upcoming film will “chip away at the corrosive legacy of the Freak Show.”
+Reid Davenport, a NBCU Academy Original Voices Fellow, says his film “chips away at the corrosive legacy of the Freak Show.”

 MLK50’s founder Wendi Thomas says, “We’re aligned with people that Dr. King would be aligned with if he were still alive.
 That’s people of color, immigrants, the undocumented and women.”